MaciekWin3/TermKeyVault/README.md

 And you are ready to go!
 Just bare in mind that if you are using TermKeyVault as a password manager, your development setup will conflict with your production setup.
 Also I recommend using [DB Browser for SQLite](https://sqlitebrowser.org/) to access encrytpted SQLite database.

+## Notes 📒

+This project was written with the purpose of exploring the F# language and how it interacts with the Terminal.Gui library.
+My experience has shown that initially, this combination is well-suited for building a simple prototype.
+However, when it comes to developing more complex applications where two components are interdependent, I'd prefer to use C#.
+Since this was my first major project in F#, the code quality could have been better, so I encourage contributions.

 # Contributing 🤝
 If you want to contribute to this project, feel free to do so.
 I am open to any suggestions and improvements.